Jordan-Fielding/Jorbella-ai-public/README.md

 # Azure AI ChatBot

+> **Public Distribution Repository** - This repository contains releases and documentation for Azure AI ChatBot.
+The application automatically checks this repository for updates.

 A modern, feature-rich Windows desktop application for interacting with Azure OpenAI services.
 Built with WPF and .NET 9.0, featuring a beautiful gradient UI, customizable themes, and secure credential storage.

 ![Version](https://img.shields.io/badge/version-1.1.0-blue)